dereknahman/the-frage-haver/posts/firstpost.md

 I’m going to record the questions that arise as I bash my head against new concepts and languages, and I’ll answer each one of them here.

 The shape of this blog will remain the same, but the subject matter will change over time.

-## I’m really excited!

-Disclaimer: I’m a career-changer bootcamp grad and I wrote my first line of code about eight months ago.
-I’ve worked hard in that time but I’m by no means an expert, so these questions are coming from a code newbie.
-You might find this blog pedestrian if you’re an expert, in which case: bite me!